-You can directly connect NVMe-based SSDs to the new Intel® Xeon® Scalable Processor PCIe* lanes, then make a RAID solution using those SSDs.
-It provides the ability to manage RAID volumes with NVMe-based SSDs directly connected to CPU PCIe* lanes without using a RAID hot bus adapter (HBA).
-As a result, Intel VROC unleashes NVMe SSD performance potential without the complexity and power of a traditional hardware RAID HBA.
+The biggest advantage of Intel® VROC is the ability to directly connect NVMe-based SSDs to the new Intel® Xeon® Scalable Processor PCIe* lanes.
+It then makes RAID arrays using those SSDs without using a RAID host bus adapter (HBA).
+As a result, Intel VROC unleashes NVMe SSD performance potential without the complexity and power of a traditional Hardware RAID HBA.

-Intel VROC does not need a hardware RAID HBA for NVMe-based SSDs.
-However, hardware RAID HBAs have been serving the RAID industry for years; supporting legacy SATA and SAS HDDs and SSDs, and evolving to add NVMe functionality.
-Intel VROC provides a compelling alternative way to RAID NVMe SSDs.
+Intel® VROC does not need a hardware RAID HBA for NVMe-based SSDs.
+However, hardware RAID HBAs have served the RAID industry for years, supporting legacy SATA and SAS HDDs and SSDs, evolving to add NVMe functionality.
+Intel® VROC provides a compelling alternative way to RAID NVMe SSDs.
 Our goal is to migrate SSDs from the legacy SATA/SAS interfaces designed for much slower HDDs, to the modern NVMe protocol.

-Intel VROC is a hybrid RAID solution.
-It has attributes like hardware RAID because of the key silicon feature, Intel VMD.
-Intel VDM is offered with the new Intel® Xeon® Scalable Processors.
-Intel VROC uses Intel VMD to aggregate NVMe SSDs allowing bootable RAID.
+Intel® VROC is a hybrid RAID solution.
+It has attributes like hardware RAID because of the key silicon feature, Intel® Volume Management Device (Intel® VMD).
+Intel® VDM is offered with the new Intel® Xeon® Scalable Processors.
+Intel VROC utilizes Intel VMD to aggregate NVMe SSDs allowing bootable RAID.
 Intel VROC also has attributes like software RAID.
 For instance, it uses some of the CPU cores to calculate the RAID logic.
 Because of this combination of software and silicon, Intel VROC is called a hybrid RAID solution.

-Several OEMs and ODMs have designed in Intel VROC into appropriate server and workstation platforms.
-We can provide guidance after the OEMs and ODMs launch products, but we recommend you ask your server or workstation provider directly.
+Several OEMs and ODMs have designed Intel® VROC into appropriate server and workstation platforms.
+We can provide guidance after the OEMs and ODMs launch their products, but at this moment, please query your server or workstation provider directly.